xgi-org/xgi/CONTRIBUTING.md

 ## New Version process
 1. Make sure that the Github Actions workflow runs without any errors.
+2. Using the `github-changelog` package (a dependency in the [release](requirements/release.txt) requirements file), run `changelog -m ComplexGroupInteractions xgi [last release tag] to get the merged pull requests with their links.
+Paste this into the changelog file under a new heading and edit to make more legible.
+Associate a GitHub username with each pull request.
-2. Increase the version number in [setup.py](setup.py), [conf.py](docs/source/conf.py), and [CITATION.cff](CITATION.cff) to the new version agreed upon by the core developers.
+3. Increase the version number in [setup.py](setup.py), [conf.py](docs/source/conf.py), and [CITATION.cff](CITATION.cff) to the new version agreed upon by the core developers.
 The versioning scheme we use is [SemVer](http://semver.org/).
-3. Change the "Current Version" heading to the version number and put a new blank "Current Version" heading above this.
+4. Commit these changes.
+5. Create a new release on GitHub by selecting "Releases", then clicking "Draft a new release".
+Click "Choose a tag" and type "v" followed by the version number and then click "Create new tag".
+The release title will be this same string.
+Paste the contents of the CHANGELOG into the "Describe this release" field.
+Click "Publish release".
+6. Run `python setup.py sdist` from the main folder.
+This will create a zipped file to upload to PyPI and save it to the "dist" folder.
+6. Using `twine` (a dependency in the [release](requirements/release.txt) requirements file), run `twine upload dist/xgi-[version number].tar.gz`.
+Enter your username and password.
-4. Upload to PyPI.
+4. The new version is now on PyPI.

 ## Attribution